MarkCBell/curver/docs/source/flipper.rst

 	- Curves and Arcs are now proper classes.
 	- Homology is handled separately.
-	- The ability to perform Dehn twists about all curves.
+	- The ability to perform Dehn twists about all (multi)curves.
 	- The ability to perform half-twists about all arcs.
 	- Fast twists and half-twists.
 	- Polynomial-time curve simplification.